daidodo/format-imports-vscode/README.md

 [Other code]
 ```

+_Note: Exclude paths and file disable-comments are **ignored** if the formation is triggered manually, i.e. from Command Palette, editor context menu or shortcut._

 To exclude a specific `import` declaration from sorting, please add the following as its leading or trailing comments: